Ambergris Caye Diving Holidays

 Resort Accommodation and Travel Information

-Ambergris Caye is the biggest of the offshore keys and a great place to stay if you wish to base yourself in a resort within easy reach of Belize's barrier reef dive sites.
+Ambergris Caye is the biggest of the offshore keys and a great place to stay if you wish to base yourself in a resort within easy reach of Belize's barrier reef.
 The many marine parks here mean that fishing restrictions are in place in several areas.
 Also there are a number of different ecosytems to be found here so the species variety is wider than may be found elsewhere in Belize.

 Review your resort options for the this popular holiday destination:

 With its sandy streets, brightly coloured signages and friendly people, Ambergris Caye has a distinctively Caribbean feel to it and it's a fun place.
 40 km long and just 2 km wide in places, it is home to a surprising amount of flora and fauna, both above and below the water.
 Some locals have even reported seeing jaguars here, but then the local rum is very cheap and strong ...

 With a good selection of bars, restaurants and nightlife in San Pedro, a multitude of beaches and accommodation options, lots of activities and the barrier reef running the entire length of the island, it's a very popular place with both the young and the more sensible, and the ideal base for a holiday in Belize with a few days of diving.

 The rest of this page contains information about Ambergris:

 The 40 or so best dive sites of Ambergris Caye run along the barrier reef on the east coast of the island, and this is where most of the resorts are located.
 There are no liveaboards operating here; instead, resorts run daily trips to the local sites by speedboat.